House Democrats Deliver Impeachment Articles To The Senate

-Category: World Politics Hits: 4Watch live with us as the first step in the Senate impeachment trial of former president Donald John Trump gets underway.
+Category: World Politics Hits: 5Watch live with us as the first step in the Senate impeachment trial of former president Donald John Trump gets underway.
 They're expected to deliver them at about 3PM Pacific/6PM Eastern 4PM Pacific/7PM Eastern.
 Leave your thoughts in the comments below.
 UPDATE: The holdup is because the Senate just voted to confirm Janet Yellen by a vote of 85-15.
 Our first female Treasury Secretary!

 Read more https://crooksandliars.com/2021/01/live-house-democrats-deliver-impeachment